rocco/node-base/README.md

 #### Other necessary steps

-- do a "npm update" within this directory to load dependencies to ./node_modules/
+- initially do a "npm install" or "npm update" within this directory to load dependencies to ./node_modules/
-- add hosts entry: localhost.com (then you can use the provided oauth keys)
+- add hosts entry: localhost.com (then you can use provided OAuth keys)
 - make sure mongodb is running on 127.0.0.1 (change in config/index.js): run `mongod &` to start the daemon
 - maybe set NODE_ENV environment var, see server.js source (falls back to "development")
 - start the node-base app with `node server.js`